kjhealy/kieranhealy.hugo/content/blog/reconstructing-images-using-pca.markdown

 Now, to get from this information back to the original data matrix, we need to multiply `x` by the transpose of the `rotation` matrix, and then revert the centering and scaling steps.
 If we multiply by the transpose of the _full_ rotation matrix (and then un-center and un-scale), we'll recover the original data matrix exactly.
 But we can also choose to use just the first few principal components, instead.
 There are 633 components in all (corresponding to the number of rows in the original data matrix), but the scree plot suggests that most of the data is "explained" by a much smaller number of components than that.

-Here's a function that takes a PCA object created by `prcomp()` and returns an approximation of the original data, calculated by some number (`n_comp`) of principal components.
+Here's a rough-and-ready function that takes a PCA object created by `prcomp()` and returns an approximation of the original data, calculated by some number (`n_comp`) of principal components.
 It returns its results in long format, in a way that mirrors what the Imager library wants.
 This will make plotting easier in a minute.

 {{< code r >}}